Zyy438/FPGAudio/README.md

 8. play the audio files and you shall see the spectrum of the audio on the lcd display
 9. if the input signal 'key0' becomes 0, the output sound will be filtered by a fir filter.
 The effect can be heard, or seen from the spectrum shown by the lcd display.

+note: an fft ip-core is used in the fft module.
+The ip-core can only last for 60 mins after compilation if a liscence is not provided.
+Which means, if you do not perchase the ip-core, the spectrum will disappear after 60mins since the project is compiled.
+However, if the spectrum is not needed, delecting the fft module as well as the lcd module will pose no influence to the fir filter and the WM8978 driver.